the Empathy List #84: Look to the Sky

 He’s putting Psalm 19 in his own words: “The heavens declare the glory of God… They have no speech, they use no words… yet their voice goes out into all the earth.”

-Both words are ways of saying the same thing: that you can catch a glimpse of God driving home from your kid’s elementary school in your mid-size SUV, if only you’ll stop to stare. ;-)
+Both the psalmist and Teilhard de Chardin are saying the same thing: that you can catch a glimpse of God driving home from your kid’s elementary school in your mid-size SUV, if only you’ll stop to stare. ;-)